-

 A company’s directors are known collectively as its “board”.
 The role of “director” is a statutory office that carries with it significant powers, responsibilities and liabilities.
 Directors of a company are considered “fiduciaries” and “quasi-trustees” and are subject to a series of stringent duties to act in good faith, independently, carefully and in the company’s best interests.

-The directors of a company can also delegate day-to-day responsibility for specific matters to a committee of persons (see question 6 below) or to specific persons.
+The directors of a company can also delegate day-to-day responsibility for specific matters to a committee of persons (see question 6 below) or to specific individuals.
 It is common to delegate responsibility in specific areas to senior managers who are not formally appointed to the board (although they may be permitted to attend board meetings from time to time).
 For example, responsibility for human resources may be delegated to the Head of HR and responsibility for legal matters to the General Counsel.
 In some cases, these persons might be described informally as a “director” despite not occupying the statutory office of director.
 A discussion of “shadow” and “de facto” directors is beyond the scope of this chapter.

 -

 How are responsibility and management power divided between the entity’s management and its economic owners?
-How are decisions or approvals of the owners made or given (e.g. at a meeting or in writing)
+How are decisions or approvals of the owners made or given (e.g. at a meeting or in writing)?

-Legislation and a company’s constitution reserve certain decisions for the company’s shareholders.
+Certain decisions are reserved for the company’s shareholders by legislation and the company’s constitution.
 For example, the Companies Act sets out certain matters which can only be decided by shareholders (except, in some cases, where the company’s constitution delegates the discretion to the directors).
-These include changes to the company’s name, legal form, constitution and capital structure, the removal of directors and auditors, the authority to allot shares and make purchases of a company’s shares, and the disapplication of statutory pre-emption rights on the allotment of shares.
-A company’s constitution can (and normally will) allow shareholders to appoint directors, declare final dividends and authorise directors’ conflicts of interest, but the general rule is that, except where a matter is reserved to the shareholders, they have no ability to take part in the decision-making process.
+These matters include changes to the company’s name, legal form, constitution and capital structure, the removal of directors and auditors, the authority to allot shares and make purchases of a company’s shares, and the disapplication of statutory pre-emption rights on the allotment of shares.

 Shareholders of PLCs must make decisions at a general meeting.
-Shareholders of private companies can take decisions at a general meeting, but it is more common (other than for certain private companies with a large number of shareholders) to do so by way of a written resolution.
-General meetings are regulated partly by the Companies Act and partly by a company’s own constitution.
-A meeting can proceed only if a “quorum” is present, which is typically two shareholders present in person or by a proxy or representative (unless the company has only one shareholder).
-As a general rule, shareholders have the right to attend, speak and vote at general meetings, although these rights can be varied in the company’s constitution.
+Shareholders of private companies can also make decisions at a general meeting, but it is more common to do so by way of a written resolution.
+General meetings are regulated by the Companies Act and a company’s constitution.
+A meeting can proceed only if a “quorum” is present, typically two shareholders present in person or by a proxy or representative, unless the company has only one shareholder.
+Generally, shareholders have the right to attend, speak and vote at general meetings, although these rights can be varied in the company’s constitution.
 Voting at a general meeting is conducted either on a show of hands (usually, one vote per shareholder) or on a poll (usually, one vote per share).
 However, members may have the right to demand a poll, and certain publicly traded companies are required to hold votes by way of poll.

 -